Finding Financial Support for Families With Children Diagnosed With a Chronic or Terminal Illness

 How Families Can Thrive Financially

-Raising a child with special healthcare needs can have significant financial impacts: medical visits that disrupt work schedules and limit employment opportunities, high cost of healthcare and equipment, limited funds for other household priorities such as groceries or repairs, and an inability to afford child care.
+Raising a child with additional health care needs can have significant financial impacts: medical visits that disrupt work schedules and limit employment opportunities, high cost of health care and equipment, having access to transportation, limited funds for other household priorities such as groceries or repairs, and an inability to afford child care.
 Fortunately, with strategic planning, budgeting and utilizing certain resources, parents and caregivers can ease some of the financial burdens of long-term medical care for a sick child.

 Managing Finances During Difficult Times